zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 * Patch 10.0 - Azure Span, Ohn'ahran Plains, Thaldraszus, Waking Shores

+In addition to rares, treasures and pet battles, this plugin also adds the following expansion or zone-specific items.

 ### Dragon Isles

 Flags for the [Dragonscale Expedition: The Highest Peaks](https://www.wowhead.com/achievement=15890/dragonscale-expedition-the-highest-peaks) achievement.